Kantara: Chapter 1

-Kantara: A Legend – Chapter 1 is a 2025 Indian Kannada-language epic mythological action film written and directed by Rishab Shetty, and produced by Vijay Kiragandur and Chaluve Gowda under Hombale Films.
-The film stars Rishab Shetty along with Jayaram, Rukmini Vasanth, and Gulshan Devaiah.
+Kantara: A Legend – Chapter 1 is a 2025 Indian Kannada-language epic period mythological action drama film co-written and directed by Rishab Shetty, and produced by Vijay Kiragandur and Chaluve Gowda under Hombale Films.
+The film stars Rishab Shetty in a quadruple role as Berme, Mayakara, Annappa and Kaadubettu Shiva, along with Jayaram, Rukmini Vasanth, and Gulshan Devaiah.
 A prequel to the 2022 film Kantara, the story delves deeper into the origins of the tradition and ancestral conflict introduced in the first film.

-Set in pre-colonial coastal Karnataka, the film explores the ancient roots of the Buta Kola ritual and the lore and history explored in the first film released in 2022.
-Like its predecessor, the prequel blends regional folklore, spirituality, and action, continuing the saga of man's relationship with nature and the divine.
+Set in pre-colonial coastal Karnataka, the prequel blends regional folklore and divinity into a narrative that explores man's relationship with nature.
 Filming began in November 2023.
-The first look and teaser was released on 27 November 2023.
-The publicity poster was designed by Kaani Studio.
 B. Ajaneesh Loknath composed the soundtrack and background score.
-The film was released on 2 October 2025, coinciding with Gandhi Jayanti and Dussehra.
-Like its predecessor, the film received positive reviews from critics and became a massive success at the box office.
+The film was released on 2 October 2025, coinciding with Dasara.

-Kantara: A Legend - Chapter 1 is currently the second-highest grossing Kannada film of all time, highest grossing Indian film of 2025 and also ranks among highest-grossing Indian films of all time.
+Like the predecessor, Chapter 1 received positive reviews from critics.
+It became a commercial success at the box office and is currently the second highest-grossing Kannada film of all-time, second highest grossing Indian film of 2025 and also ranks among highest-grossing Indian films of all time.